youxizhang1/slitnet/README.md

 # SlitNET
 SlitNet is a deep learning model designed to enhance the spectral resolution of dispersive spectrometers.
-Initially, we trained the neural network on synthetic data simulating Raman spectra, enabling it to reconstruct high-resolution spectra with improved signal-to-noise ratio (SNR).
+Initially, we trained the neural network on synthetic data simulating Raman spectra, enabling it to reconstruct high-resolution spectra from low resolution spectra.
 We then applied transfer learning to adapt the model from synthetic to experimental Raman data of various materials.
-By fine-tuning the model with experimental measurements, we successfully recovered high-resolution Raman spectra and distinguished between materials that were previously indistinguishable using a wide slit.
+By fine-tuning the model with experimental measurements, we recovered high-resolution Raman spectra and distinguished between materials that were previously indistinguishable using a wide slit.
 ## Installation
 The SpectrAI library is used for training and evaluation.
 Please refer to https://github.com/conor-horgan/spectrai
 ## Usage